seven1m/crk/README.md

 * Click a note's outside edge to drag and move it.
 * Click the push pin to change it's color.
 Clicking will cycle through red, green, blue, and yellow.
 * Click and drag the outline in the workspace preview in the lower-right in order to scroll quickly.
+* Click the triangle in the lower-right corner of a note to change note size (two sizes).
 * Select a note (a red outline will appear) and click the **Delete** button to delete it permanently.

 ## Installation